jablair176/Week4-CodeQuiz-Repo/README.md

 ## Coding Quiz Game

-A coding quiz project to utilise HTML, CSS, and javaScript to create a responsive dynamic experience:
+A Coding Quiz project:

 - Generating questions wile keeping track of correct answers
 - Scoring each instance on browser
 - Offering a highscore page
 - Including a timer that deducts time when answering incorrectly

-## Screenshot and link
+## Usage

+- Select start quiz to begin.
+- Select HighScore to see high scores this session.

+- Select correct answer from four possble choices.